MatrixMike/user-interface-samples/README.md

 > **Warning**
-> We are in the process of migrating these samples into the new [platform-samples repository](https://github.com/android/platform-samples).
+> Most samples have been migrated into the new [platform-samples repository](https://github.com/android/platform-samples).
 >
-> You can find the list of migrated samples [here](https://github.com/android/platform-samples/tree/main/samples/user-interface)
+> You can find the list of migrated samples [here](https://github.com/android/platform-samples/tree/main/samples/user-interface).
+This repository won't be updated anymore.

 # Android user interface samples